Charlotte Mendelson

 Charlotte Jane Mendelson (born 1 November 1972) is an English novelist and editor.
-She was placed 60th on the Independent on Sunday Pink List 2007.
+She was placed 60th on the Independent on Sunday "Pink List 2007".

 Biography

-Charlotte Mendelson was born on 1 November 1972 in London, the daughter of a barrister, Maurice Harvey Mendelson.
+Charlotte Mendelson was born on 1 November 1972 in London, England, the daughter of a barrister, Maurice Harvey Mendelson.
 Mendelson's family moved to Oxford when she was two, where her father taught at St John's College, Oxford.
-She attended Oxford High School and New College, Oxford where she received a BA in Ancient and Modern History.
-She was an editor at Jonathan Cape in 1996–1997 and at the Headline Review in 1998–2014.
+She attended Oxford High School and New College, Oxford, where she received a BA degree in Ancient and Modern History.
+She was an editor at Jonathan Cape in 1996–1997 and at Headline Review in 1998–2014.

-Mendelson has been a visiting professor of creative writing at Royal Holloway, University of London since 2017 and a gardening correspondent at the New Yorker since the same year.
+Mendelson has been a visiting professor of creative writing at Royal Holloway, University of London, since 2017 and a gardening correspondent at the New Yorker since the same year.
 She became a Fellow of the Royal Society of Literature in 2018.